 Every event is different based on the demand and the artist.
-Your professional promoter will know the answer to this question based on variable circumstances but we recommend as early as possible!
+Your professional promoter will know the answer to this question based on variable circumstances, but we recommend as early as possible!

-What's the Difference Between Guest List and VIP entry?
+What's the Difference Between Guest List and VIP Entry?

-Getting on the list for no cover or a reduced cover will get you entry through the Guest List line.
+Getting on the list for no cover or a reduced cover will get you entry through the list line.
 As previously mentioned, that line could be extremely long and slow.
 VIP Entry is a paid service where you agree to a fee to get walked in, usually through the table area.

 What's the Difference Between Guest List and Tickets?